LeyingGuan/PairedRegression/README.md

 # PairedRegression
-Conformal test for non-zero coefficient in linear models via paired regression
+A conformal test of non-zero coefficient in linear models via paired regression